 Delmar Center is an average-sized nursing home located in Delmar, New York.
-This is a well below average nursing home, with an overall grade of D. If you are not satisfied with this facility's pedestrian overall grade, you may have to look in other cities as this is the only nursing home in Delmar.
-Despite all this, one of the few highlights of this facility's profile is its impressive nursing score.
-You can continue reading to learn more about nursing and other category scores
+Featuring an overall score of F, we consider this to be a lower end facility.
+If you are not satisfied with this facility's pedestrian overall grade, you may have to look in other cities as this is the only nursing home in Delmar.
+More information on this facility's category grades is available below.
+Its best category is short-term care, which is addressed in the next paragraph.

 - Nursing Home